Carus Thompson: 1995–2008: Carus and The True Believers

 In 1995, 18-year-old Carus Thompson formed Carus and The True Believers.
 They began performing on the local pub circuit, often for four or five nights a week.
 Thompson lists Paul Kelly as one of his early influences.

 The group supported local performances by Australian artists, Mick Thomas (of Weddings Parties Anything), Ed Kuepper and Neil Murray.

 In 2000 Carus and the True Believers released their self-titled first extended play.
-In 2002, they released their second EPMind's Eye and began touring interstate.
+In 2002, they released their second EP Mind's Eye and began touring interstate.

 In December 2002, Carus and the True Believers, with the line-up of Thompson, Paul Keenan on drums and Noel Manyam on bass guitar, recorded their debut studio album, Songs from Martin St., in Melbourne's Martin Street Studios.
 It was released in February 2003, which Thompson co-produced with his brother, Christian Thompson, and includes guest performances by Vikki Simpson (of the Waifs) on vocals and John Butler (of the John Butler Trio) on guitar.
 It has an eclectic mix of rock, reggae and folk styling, which reached number 18 on the Australian Independent Records chart.
 The group relocated to Melbourne.
 Paul Keenen left and Thompson recruited Jason McGann on drums.
 The album established the trio in the new roots-folk scene, they followed with a national tour and then a tour of Europe.

 Thompson gave a solo performance at Fremantle's Norfolk Hotel, which was recorded by engineer James Hewgill (worked for the Waifs), and was released as a double live album, Acoustic at the Norfolk, in October 2003.
 It has Thompson either solo on lead vocals and acoustic guitar or accompanied by Adam Gare on violin and Dave Johnson on harmonies and mandolin.

 In April 2004, Long Nights are Gone, the second studio album by Carus and the True Believers was recorded in one day in Fremantle with half the songs written and recorded on the same day.

 In 2005, Carus and the True Believers released a five-track EP, Breakdown (2005).
 The line-up joining Thompson, Johnston and Gare were Ben Franz on bass guitar and Howle Johnstone on drums and percussion,.
 In May 2007, the band released their third studio album, Three Boxes and disbanded in 2008.